VISTA: Verification In Sequential Turn-based Assessment: Human Evaluation

 Inter-annotator agreement was assessed at two levels.
-Table~\ref{tab:claim-set-agreement} reports pairwise overlap in the sets of identified claims, showing substantial consistency (mean Jaccard~0.75, F1~0.86).
-For label agreement, we computed Krippendorff's $\alpha$ over matched claims.
-Claims were treated as the same if their text matched exactly or had cosine similarity $>0.9$ under sentence embeddings.
-The resulting $\alpha=0.832$ indicates high reliability.
+Annotators showed substantial consistency in the sets of claims they identified (mean Jaccard = 0.75, F1 = 0.86; see Appendix \ref{annotator_disagreements}).
+For label agreement, we computed Krippendorff's $\alpha$ over matched claims, treating claims as identical if their text matched exactly or had cosine similarity $>0.9$ under sentence embeddings.
+The resulting $\alpha = 0.832$ indicates high reliability.
 The final consensus set comprised 888 labeled claims (distribution shown in Table~\ref{tab:label-distribution}).
 Disagreements were resolved by majority vote when possible, or through discussion when all three annotators diverged.
-IAA is calculated on the raw annotations (not taking into account the consensus/discussion).
+Inter-annotator agreement is reported on the raw annotations, prior to consensus resolution.

 Beyond measuring inter-annotator reliability, we compared our consensus labels against the original dataset annotations to identify systematic discrepancies.
-Annotators diverged from the original labels in 26.4\% of turns, and 86.7\% of those disagreements were cases our annotators judged as \textsc{UNVERIFIABLE} but that the original datasets marked as verifiable.
-Table~\ref{tab:human_eval_error_analysis} summarizes these differences: of the 52 turns newly identified as unverifiable, 34 contained unsupported or contradicted claims, while 18 involved subjective or uncertain statements.
+Annotators diverged from the original labels in 26.4\% of turns; in 86.7\% of these cases, our annotators judged the turn as \textsc{UNVERIFIABLE} while the original datasets marked it as verifiable.
+A breakdown of these discrepancies is provided in Appendix \ref{disagreement_with_original}.
+Of the 52 turns newly identified as unverifiable, 34 contained unsupported or contradicted claims, while 18 involved subjective or uncertain statements.
 This pattern suggests that earlier annotations often conflated unverifiable subjective content with factual correctness.

-Although the decomposition process may encourage annotators to inspect claims more carefully, differences in instructions or task framing could also contribute to the higher rate of unverifiable labels.
-More extensive re-annotation using a decomposition-based protocol would help clarify this effect and improve consistency across factuality benchmarks.
+Although claim decomposition may encourage annotators to inspect model outputs more carefully, differences in instructions or task framing could also contribute to the higher rate of unverifiable labels.
+More extensive re-annotation using a decomposition-based protocol would help clarify this effect and improve consistency across dialogue factuality benchmarks.
 Our re-annotated subset is released with the project repository.